This website has browser limitations. It is recommended that you use a browser such as Edge, Chrome, Safari or Firefox.

 Anti-inflammatory properties!

-Ascorbic acid can also act on the production of melanin which is, in a simplified way, the element responsible for the color of our skin.
+Ascorbic acid can also act on the production of melanin, which is, in simplified terms, the element responsible for our skin color.

-This will allow the vitamin C to fight against sun spots and acne marks or even melasma (a skin condition characterized by the appearance of brown spots on the skin).
+This will enable vitamin C to combat sun spots, acne marks and even melasma (a skin condition characterized by the appearance of brown spots on the skin).

 What about sun protection?

 Yes, vitamin C can also protect the skin from the sun.
-Be careful, it is not a sunscreen and will not protect your skin like a screen but because of its antioxidant properties, vitamin C absorbs the skin damage caused by UV rays in your skin.
+Mind you, it's not a sun filter and won't protect your skin like a sunscreen, but thanks to its antioxidant properties, vitamin C absorbs skin damage caused by UV rays.
 UV rays are responsible for the production of free radicals.

 Forms of vitamin C in cosmetics!

 Does it matter what form of vitamin C we apply to our skin?
-Yes, this is a complex issue.
+Yes, it's a complex issue.

-Indeed, the first products contained vitamin C in the form of L-ascorbic acid, these formulations were unstable due to the susceptibility of this form to oxidation in solution.
-When the formulations are exposed to air for a long period of time, a yellowish coloration occurs resulting from the formation of a by-product.
+Indeed, early products contained vitamin C in the form of L-ascorbic acid, and these formulations were unstable given the susceptibility of this form to oxidation in solution.
+When formulations are exposed to air for long periods, a yellowish discoloration occurs, resulting from the formation of a by-product.

-So, the vitamin C in your products is usually in an inactive form that will be converted to an active form once applied to the skin.
+So the vitamin C in your products is generally in inactive form, which will be converted to active form once applied to the skin.

-Among these different forms of vitamin C are ascorbic acid, which is the most common form, and fat-soluble esters of vitamin C, including ascorbyl-6-palmitate and magnesium ascorbyl phosphate.
+These include ascorbic acid, the most common form, and fat-soluble vitamin C esters such as ascorbyl-6-palmitate and magnesium ascorbyl phosphate.

-Synthetic vitamin C, found in most skin care products, is usually in the form of L-ascorbic acid.
-It is also found in the form of calcium ascorbate, magnesium ascorbate, sodium ascorbate, sodium ascorbyl phosphate etc.
+Synthetic vitamin C, found in most skin care products, is generally in the form of L-ascorbic acid.
+It can also be found in the form of calcium ascorbate, magnesium ascorbate, sodium ascorbate, sodium ascorbyl phosphate, etc.

-In contrast, naturally occurring vitamin C is generally found in citrus fruits, berries and vegetables.
-It also contains powerful phytonutrients making it incomparably powerful.
+In contrast, naturally-occurring vitamin C is generally found in citrus fruits, berries and vegetables.
+It also contains powerful phytonutrients, giving it incomparable potency.

-In terms of chemical structure, the natural vitamin C is similar to the synthetic one,
+In terms of chemical structure, vitamin C of natural origin is similar to that of synthetic origin,

-Clinical studies show that naturally occurring vitamins can be even more potent*.
+Clinical studies show that natural vitamins can be even more powerful*.

-No matter what the season, your skin and your body always need vitamin C. It's THE booster we all always need.
+Whatever the season, your skin and body always need vitamin C. It's THE booster we all always need.

-Winter is the time when we are most susceptible to infections.
-The consumption of fruits and vegetables rich in vitamin C will be essential to boost our immune system.
-Choose vegetable soups containing potatoes as well as kiwi and passion fruit!
+Winter is the time when we're most susceptible to infection.
+Eating fruits and vegetables rich in vitamin C is essential to boost our immune system.
+Choose vegetable soups containing potatoes, as well as kiwi and passion fruit!

-As soon as the sun's rays appear, vitamin C will be there to protect your skin against UV rays.
+As soon as the sun's rays appear, vitamin C is there to protect your skin from UV rays.

-Spring and summer are the seasons for fruits and vegetables!
+Spring and summer are the fruit and vegetable seasons!

-In summer especially, it is the season of red fruits, including cherries!
+In summer especially, it's red fruit season, including cherries!
 And for vegetables, it's cucumbers, artichokes and avocados.

 Fruits and vegetables rich in Vitamin C :

-Although oral vitamin C will have little effect on your skin, it is still essential for your health.
+Although oral vitamin C will have little effect on your skin, it's still essential for your health.

-Did you know that?
+Did you know?
 Oranges are not the richest fruit in vitamin C!

 Yodi tips!

 • You can apply vitamin C in the morning and/or evening.
-However, in the morning you will benefit more from its sun protection properties.
+In the morning, however, you will benefit more from its sun protection properties.

 • Vitamin C is not photosensitizing.
 On the contrary, it reduces sensitivity to UV rays.

-• Try incorporating a naturally derived vitamin C into your skincare routine.
+• Try incorporating a naturally-sourced vitamin C into your skincare routine.

-• Choose foods rich in Vitamin C, even if they have little effect on the skin.
+• Choose foods rich in Vitamin C, even if it has little effect on the skin.
 Your health is also important to us.

 The Yodi routine!

-We recommend our 100% vitamin and antioxidant routine without preservatives.
-It's a combination of the Vitamine C et fleurs d’Hibiscus cleanser with the precious Muesli & Pure Vanilla oil.
+We recommend our 100% vitamin-rich, antioxidant, preservative-free routine.
+It's a combination of vitamin C and hibiscus flower facial cleanser with Muesli & Pure Vanilla precious oil.

-Our face wash is enriched with Ascorbyl Glucoside, a natural stabilized vitamin C derivative that brightens skin tone and reduces the appearance of spots.
+Our facial cleanser enriched with Ascorbyl glucoside, a natural stabilized vitamin C derivative that brightens skin tone and reduces the appearance of spots.

-This vitamin C derivative has a stability that resists discoloration and degradation while retaining full biological activity that provides brightening, anti UV and anti aging properties.
+This vitamin C derivative has a stability that resists discoloration and degradation while retaining the full biological activity that provides brightening, anti-UV and anti-aging properties.
 Our cleanser contains 2% vitamin C and will therefore be able to lighten the skin and reduce hyperpigmentation.

-In fact, a clinical study conducted on 60 women volunteers showed that a product formulated with 2% Ascorbyl Glucoside increased the luminosity of their skin significantly after 2 months of use.
+In fact, a clinical study carried out on 60 female volunteers showed that a product formulated with 2% Ascorbyl glucoside significantly increased the luminosity of their skin after 2 months of use.

 And that's not all!
-You can also use our precious oil composed of a mixture of nourishing oils and pure Vanilla, enriched in Vitamin E which itself fights against the free radicals responsible for skin aging.
+You can also use our precious oil, made from a blend of nourishing oils and pure Vanilla, enriched with Vitamin E, which itself combats the free radicals responsible for skin aging.

 Sources